 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body using a small amount of radiation.

 Computed tomography (CT or CAT) scan.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-Sometimes, a contrast medium (a special dye) is injected into a patient’s vein to provide better detail.
+A CT scan can also be used to measure the tumor’s size.
+Sometimes, a contrast medium (a special dye) is injected into a patient’s vein or given orally (by mouth) to provide better detail.
 After a chest x-ray shows something abnormal in the lungs, a CT scan is the best method for obtaining more information.

 Magnetic resonance imaging (MRI).
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
-MRI is not a very good way to look inside the chest, but it is often the best test for looking at other parts of the body to determine if the tumor has spread.
+A contrast medium (special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+An MRI is not a very good way to look inside the chest, but it is often the best test for looking at other parts of the body to determine if the tumor has spread.

 Bone scan.
 A bone scan uses a radioactive tracer to look at the inside of the bones.
 The tracer is injected into a patient’s vein.
 It collects in areas of the bone and is detected by a special camera.
 Healthy bone appears gray to the camera, and areas of injury, such as those caused by a tumor, appear dark.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
 If the diagnosis is a tumor, these results also help the doctor describe the tumor; this is called staging.
-Learn more about the first steps to take after a diagnosis of a tumor.